Walavouchey/osu-wiki/news/2026/2026-06-22-lelas-tech-cup-3-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/hsmDGbzRHcg" frameborder="0" allowfullscreen></iframe>
 </div>

-And so, beneath the hush of ancient branches and where the air hums with old magic, the final trial revealed itself.
-The Grand Finals tiebreaker.
+Beneath the hush of ancient branches and where the air hums with old magic, gentle laughter filled a dim woodland cabin.
+Unlike the ever-changing constellations passing overhead, the trialmakers remained beside the roots, shaping tradition with each other and the forest they knew so dear.

-Not forged by strangers passing through the forest, nor a creation born of a single season, but by the very same hands that have shaped every path before it.
-Through every tournament iteration, these mappers have remained like old symbols of the grove.
-Whilst players changed like passing constellations overhead, they remained beside the roots, shaping each year's final trial with steady hands and knowing smiles.

-This tiebreaker is more than a map.
-It is a relic woven from years of tradition; a culmination of countless sleepless nights, shared laughter in dim woodland cabins, and the quiet understanding between creators who know this forest by heart.
-And somewhere deep within its melody, the voices of every prior finale still linger like ghosts dancing between fireflies.

-To reach this stage, is to have already wandered farther than most travellers ever dream to go.

-But now, only one final crossing remains.
+The creators of the final trial have become like symbols of the grove.
+Understanding, meandering, loving the sleepless nights that culminated in a crossing presented before challengers who reach for the stars.
+Reminiscing, listening, lingering in the melody of many a prior finale infused within.

-You can feel it in the map itself: the weight of history hidden beneath each crescendo, the familiarity of old magic blooming anew, the sense that somewhere, every past grand final still echoes faintly beneath the music.
+You can feel it in the map itself, right?
+The weight of history hidden beneath each crescendo, the sense that somewhere, every past grand final still echoes faintly beneath the music.
 They will leave having become part of the forest itself.

 ## ![Custom artwork](/wiki/shared/news/2026-06-22-lelas-tech-cup-3-results/custom-artwork.png) {#custom-artwork}